Visit the Local Offer to find out what is available in York for

 They are falling behind the level that is normally expected for their age or there is a change in their usual behaviour.

 Our teachers carry out various assessments and routinely check that all children are making the required progress.
 If a child begins to fall behind we will observe the child, assess their understanding of what we are doing in school, and work with them to find out what is causing difficulty.
-The SENCO will support the class teacher and we will discuss our concerns with the parents /carers.
-The child may be placed on the SEN register and support will be put in place to help the child’s learning.
+The SENCO will support the class teacher and we will discuss our observations with the parents /carers.
+If appropriate the child may be placed on the SEN register and support will be put in place to help the child’s learning.

 Concerns are raised by the parent / carer.